Looking into the origins of the Bizannes, Bizanis, De Dear, and Bizanos families. And maybe more.

 And yet, in the space of a few years, the two-thousand-year history of Greeks being in Asia Minor — the land of Homer and Hippocrates — was to cease.
 The Greek presence in Asia Minor literally triggered the Turkish War of Independence.
 Smryna would be ground zero for this war.
 It’s where the Greek forces first landed, but several years later the war turned around after the Battle of Sakarya, and it would be what would eventually lead to the assault on Smyrna.

-They went to Alexandria first, and then to this 100-year-old new state of Greece (which had grown by two-thirds — population and land — just a decade earlier), and which first emerged after 400 years of Ottoman domination.
+Their new home in Athens, the capital of this 100-year-old new state of Greece (a nation that had grown by two-thirds — population and land — just a decade earlier), and which first emerged after 400 years of Ottoman domination.
 Quick history lesson if you didn’t know — before the Ottomans, there was no Greece, but the Roman state.
-(They called it Rome, the Roman Empire, Romania; we call it the Byzantine Empire but better is the east Roman Empire.)
+(They called it Rome, the Roman Empire, Romania; we call it the Byzantine Empire or the eastern Roman Empire.)

-My uncle Leon thinks he didn’t stay because he has seen up close the ferocity of the Young Turks and likely did not think Greece stood a chance.
+My uncle Lon thinks my grandfather did not stay in Athens because he has seen up close the ferocity of the Young Turks and likely did not think Greece stood a chance.
 (I prefer my version that there were just too many Greeks.)
-Anyway, he left the women of his family there and got on a 6-month ride on a boat out to the other side of the world, to a new country called Australia .
+Anyway, he left the women of his family there and got on a 6-month ride on a boat out to the other side of the world, to a new country called Australia in search for his uncle .
 He would later bring his sisters and mother over; be an editor of the first Greek newspaper in Australia that his brother-in-law started and help start the Australian AHEPA, which formed the backbone of the Greek community before the Greek Orthodox Church took over that role.
 The story of the Bizannes after him will continue someplace else, but back to it: where did this name come from?

 LET ME DOCUMENT SOME MORE ORAL HISTORY before I explore what I’ve uncovered.